sun123zxy/redstone-music-generator/README.md

 # Redstone Music Generator

+## Note

+Once there was a reconstruction plan for this project.
+Most of the work was finished, however, for some reason, the project has been shelved.
+The renewed version is already functional, though with little documentation.
+It can be reached in `develop` branch if you are interested.

+## Description

 [README_zh.md](README_zh.md)

 A project based on Raspberry Jam Mod aimed to automate redstone-music building process in Minecraft, using python scripts and MIDI file.